HistoryLink, more than an encyclopedia

 The types of articles commonly produced by and posted on HistoryLink.org include the following:

-A timeline entry is an essay of up to 1,500 words.
-These briefer essays are organized by date and become part of our chronology of Washington state history which provides a sense of how the event relates to other things happening across the state.
+- Feature Article: A feature article is an essay of up to 4,000 words.
+These articles tell the stories of people, places, events, and organizations.
+In addition to the feature article a second entry based on a significant date related to the topic will be entered into our Timeline.
+These briefer articles are organized by date and become part of our chronology of Washington state history, which provides a sense of how the event relates to other things happening across the state.

-- Interactive Tour / $5,000: Interactive tours are mapbased essays that, for example, guide a reader through a city or neighborhood, or along the course of a trail or river.
+- Interactive Tour: Interactive tours are mapbased essays that, for example, guide a reader through a city or neighborhood, or along the course of a trail or river.

-- Slide Show / $5,000: Most HistoryLink essays are accompanied by photographs, but slide shows use many more photos to illustrate subjects that are best explained visually.
+- Slide Show: Most HistoryLink articles are accompanied by photographs, but slide shows use many more photos to illustrate subjects that are best explained visually.
 One good example is the slide show history of the Bicycle Tree in Snohomish County

 HistoryLink pursues a multimedia approach to historical education and information delivery.
 A partial list of HistoryLink books are: